FireDiscordBot/docs/README.md

 ![](./.gitbook/assets/reminders-better-time-parsing.png)

 {% hint style="info" %}
-By default, it'll use UTC but you can either specify a timezone (e.g. PST or AEST) or an offset (e.g. UTC-5 or UTC+2) or keep reading for something better.
+By default, it'll use UTC but you can either specify a timezone (e.g. PST or AEST) or an offset (e.g. UTC-5 or UTC+2)
 {% endhint %}

 The time will (most of the time) be stripped from the actual reminder text too